PiStorm/pistorm.github.io/_pages/home.md

   - title: "Open Source"
     excerpt: >
       Both PiStorm hardware and software are released under open source licenses ranging from BSD-alike to MPLv2.
 Build PiStorm, buy it or sell it.
-Download software from GitHub free of charge or sarch for ready to use  distributions.
+Download software from GitHub free of charge or search for ready to use  distributions.
 It's up to you.
 Contribute to the project if you like, too.
     url: "/license/usage/"
     btn_class: "btn--primary"